deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 ### Natural-Language Processing (NLP) Pipelines

 NLP pipelines pre-process text into a format you can use for classification with a neural net.
 We'll be doing two things: breaking the dataset into documents, then computing a vocabulary.
-This will be used for Bag of Words as well as word vectors.
+This will be used for Bag of Words (word count vectors) as well as word vectors, which include context.

 ### Vocabulary Computation